 Each Formula 1 season usually consists of 20 drivers spread over 10 teams, 2 drivers per team.
 For each race, the drivers receive points according to their position in the race and these are summarized in a table where the winner of the F1 season is the driver who tops the table after all the races of the season are completed.
 The constructors behind the cars also compete in a similar table where they receive points according to how their respective cars perform during the races.

-Stall and driver changes in Formula 1 for the 2023 season
+Stall and Driver Changes in Formula 1 for the 2024 Season

 Formula 1 race calendar